 ableBanking CD review

-You won’t need to maintain a high balance, but rates aren’t competitive.
+You won’t need to maintain a high balance, but terms are limited.

-Offering only savings products, ableBanking is the online division of Northeast Bank — a community bank established in 1872 with 10 branches throughout Maine. ableBanking offers five CD terms, from six months to four years, all with fairly standard penalties and benefits.
+Offering only savings products, ableBanking is the online division of Northeast Bank — a community bank established in 1872 with 10 branches throughout Maine. ableBanking offers five CD terms, from six months to four years, all with fairly standard penalties and above-average APYs.

 |Minimum deposit to open||$1,000|